siralam/DropDownView/README.md

 1. Drop down list must have the same width as filter bar.
 2. Supports only single selection.
 (May consider adding multiple selection in the future releases)

+## Known Issues

+1. If your have a lot of drop down items and `expansion_style="drawer"`(default), items are not scrollable.
+Looks like this is a limitation of Android framework itself where a `LinearLayout` in a `ScrollView` with `layout_gravity="bottom"` cannot be scollred.
+So I suggest you use `expansion_style="reveal"` if you have a lot of drop down items.

 ## Release notes

 v1.0.1